 Please indicate how important each of the following was for the increase/decrease in your monthly contribution.... [options: very important, moderately important, not at all important, not applicable].
-Please indicate how important each of the following was in your decision to withdraw some of your investments or savings [to add more to your investments or savings]... [options: very important, moderately important, not at all important, not applicable].
+Please indicate how important each of the following was in your decision to withdraw some of your investments or savings [to add more to your investments or savings]... [options: very important, moderately important, not at all important, not at all important, moderately important, not at all important, not at all important, moderately important.